 Spend extra time on your eyes

-The skin under your eyes is particularly sensitive and when dry it will be one of the key areas that shows up dryness.
-Eye gels and creams are rich and help the recovery of eyes when they’re under pressure from the elements and make up.
+The skin under your eyes is particularly sensitive and when dry it will be one of the key areas that show up dryness.
+Eye gels and creams are rich and help the recovery of eyes when they’re under pressure from the elements and makeup.

 Tinted moisturiser… think again